 “Given the right support, can the person with the disability make decisions for themselves?”.

-Arizona’s Developmental Disabilities Planning Council funds the Supported Decision-Making Pilot Project.
+Arizona’s Developmental Disabilities Planning Council funds the Supported Decision-Making Project.
 The goal of the project is to increase the use of supported decision-making as a less restrictive alternative to legal guardianship among people with intellectual and developmental disabilities as well as the aging population.
-To achieve this goal, Southwest Institute for Families and Children, in partnership with The Arc of Arizona, and Arizona Center for Disability Law, are working together to develop and implement curriculum educating the public about supported decision-making and pushing for legislation to recognize supported decision-making as a less restrictive alternative to guardianship.
+To achieve this goal, The Arc of Arizona, and Arizona Center for Disability Law, are continuing to work together to develop and implement curriculum educating the public about supported decision-making.

 click here to view the curriculum

 El plan de estudios de decisiones con apoyo